behreajj/AsepriteAddons/README.md

 This repository developed out of the Medium article, ["How To Script Aseprite Tools in Lua"](https://behreajj.medium.com/how-to-script-aseprite-tools-in-lua-8f849b08733).

+## Installation

 To install, click on the green `Code` button above.
-For those unfamiliar with Git, select `Download ZIP`, then unzip the file after it has finished downloading.
+Select `Download ZIP` from the pop-up menu.
+Unzip the file after it has finished downloading.
 In Aseprite, go to `File > Scripts > Open Scripts Folder`.
 Copy `commands`, `dialog` and `support` folders from the unzipped download into the folder that Aseprite has opened.
 Return to Aseprite, go to `File > Scripts > Rescan Scripts Folder`.

+There is a [known issue](https://community.aseprite.org/t/script-folder-path-cannot-open-no-such-file-or-directory/16818/) when Aseprite's script folder is on a file path that includes characters such as 'é' (e acute) or 'ö' (o umlaut). `dofile` will not interpret relative paths correctly.

+## Usage

 To use, go to `File > Scripts` and choose from entries in the `dialogs` or `commands` folder.

-Scripts can be assigned shortcuts under `Edit > Keyboard Shortcuts`.
-Dialog buttons can be used from the keyboard by holding down the `Alt` key and pressing the underlined letter of the button's label.
+Scripts can be assigned shortcuts in `Edit > Keyboard Shortcuts`.
+Dialog buttons can be called by holding down the `Alt` key and pressing the underlined letter of the button's label.
 For example, `Alt+C` will close dialogs, per the 'C' in "CANCEL".

 ## References